HOW TO GET GIGS

 At first, the symptoms can be quite mild and easy to ignore.
 However, without proper treatment and requisite changes to routine, the pain can become more pronounced and prolonged.

-The NHS also have some general advice on how to prevent RSI.
+The NHS also has some general advice on how to prevent RSI.
 You can find it on the NHS Website.

 General treatment for RSI